bozdoz/advent-of-code-2022/BLOG.md

 I was very happy with today's puzzle.
 It was straight-forward.
 I'm glad I treated the blizzards as static, and avoided trying to update all of them every minute.
 Laziness makes us better developers.

+Apparently my laziness has gotten the better of me, as the test for Part 1 no longer passes.
+I suspect that my measure of priority is not accurate.
+I've just skipped this test and flagged it as TODO.

 ### Day 23

 **Difficulty: 6/10** ★★★★★★★☆☆☆